aertslab/SCENICprotocol/docs/installation.md

 wget https://raw.githubusercontent.com/aertslab/pySCENIC/master/requirements_docker.txt
 docker build -t aertslab/pyscenic:0.9.16 .
 ```
+The build time is estimated to be approximately 10 minutes on a modern desktop.

 You can also specify the pySCENIC version used during the build:
 ```bash